 Introduction to Azure Data Factory

 Azure data factory is a platform to integrate and orchestrate the complex process of creating an ETL (Extract Transform Load) pipeline and automate the data movement.
 It is used to create a transform process on the structured or unstructured raw data so that users can analyze the data and use processed data to provide actionable business insight.
-Data factory is used to give a meaning to big data stored in a storage system.
-It helps in data movement and performs a transformation on big scale data.
+Data factory is used to give meaning to big data stored in a storage system.
+It helps in data movement and performs a transformation on big-scale data.

 Functions of Azure Data Factory

 Azure data factory is an ETL service based in the cloud, so it helps users in creating an ETL pipeline to load data and perform a transformation on it and also make data movement automatic.
 So using data factory data engineers can schedule the workflow based on the required time.
-Here we will see how Azure data factory works to create such data-driven end-to-end ETL pipeline which in turns helps data engineers:
+Here we will see how Azure data factory works to create such data-driven end-to-end ETL pipeline which in turn helps data engineers:

 1. Connect and Collect

-Azure storage systems may have data of different volumes and format data can be organized or unorganized arriving from different sources like Relational databases, file shares and SFTP servers, etc. So the first thing a user has to do is connect all the data originating sources and then need to move all this data to a central repository for processing.
+Azure storage systems may have data of different volumes and format data can be organized or unorganized arriving from different sources like Relational databases, file shares, and SFTP servers, etc. So the first thing a user has to do is connect all the data originating sources and then need to move all this data to a central repository for processing.
 Data factory uses the Copy Activity process from the data pipeline to copy and ingest data to a storage location in the cloud or on-premise so that users can perform further analysis on data.

 2. Transform and Enrich

 After data is ingested to the machines in the central repository, the next step is to do data processing and transformation.
-To perform activities like data transform and process as part of a data pipeline azure data factory uses ADF mapping data flows so that developer or data engineer can create and manage the directed acyclic graph (DAG) created during the execution of Spark jobs.
-If a user is writing code to perform transformation ADF can use external big data tools like Hadoop, Spark, HDInsight, etc. with compute services in azure.
+To perform activities like data transformation and process as part of a data pipeline azure data factory uses ADF mapping data flows so that developer or data engineer can create and manage the directed acyclic graph (DAG) created during the execution of Spark jobs.
+If a user is writing code to perform transformation ADF can use external big data tools like Hadoop, Spark, HDInsight, etc. with computing services in azure.

-3. CI/CD and publish
+3. CI/CD and Publish